xinyaocse/CRR/README.md

 - `-m`: the perturbation mechanism
 - `-s`: the noise scale
 - `-r`: the correlation coefficient of noise for CGM, only activated when "-a = True" and "-m = cgm"
-- `-t`: the threshold for inference
+- `-t`: the threshold for reconstruction

 ## Datasets